openmas-ai/openmas/docs/patterns.md

 3. **Resource Cleanup**: Make sure to call `agent.stop()` when shutting down
 4. **Message Validation**: Use Pydantic models to validate message structures

-# Patterns in SimpleMAS
+# Patterns in OpenMAS

-SimpleMAS provides helper classes and utilities for implementing common patterns in multi-agent systems.
+OpenMAS provides helper classes and utilities for implementing common patterns in multi-agent systems.

 ## Orchestrator-Worker Pattern